List of awards and nominations received by 30 Rock

-Other awards

 For the show's 2007 episodes, 30 Rock received a Peabody Award at the 67th Annual Peabody Awards.
 Upon announcing the award, the Peabody Board commended the show for being "not only a great workplace comedy in the tradition of The Mary Tyler Moore Show, complete with fresh, indelible secondary characters, but also a sly, gleeful satire of corporate media, especially the network that airs it."